QMULAmplitudes/Gravity-Observables-from-Amplitudes/README.md

 NOTE!!:
-   - What we denote in one_loop_5_point.wl as lw1 is different from the main text in eq (7.1) and it is simply the coefficient of log (\mu_IR).
+   - What we denote in one_loop_5_point.wl as lw1 is different from the main text in eq.
+(7.1) and it is simply the coefficient of log (1/\mu_IR^2).

-   - The definitions of the integrals I1 and I2 in one_loop_5_point.wl differ from those in the main text in eq (6.4) by a factor of (1/2).
-The coefficients also change accordingly so that complete expression from the amplitude is the same here as in the paper.
+  - The definitions of the integrals I1 and I2  in one_loop_5_point.wl differ from those in the main text in eq.
+(6.4) by a factor of (1/2).
+The coefficients c1 and c2 also change by a factor of 2 so that complete expression for the amplitude is the same here and in the paper.